 Myeloma develops and grows in the bone marrow.
 The disease can suppress the bone marrow’s ability to make new blood cells (myelosuppression, or bone marrow suppression).
-Many of the drugs used to treat multiple myeloma can cause myelosuppression as well.
+Many of the drugs used to treat can cause myelosuppression as well.

 What Is Myelosuppression?